k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b><a href="#cassandradatacenterspecpodtemplatespecspeccontainersindexlivenessprobegrpc">grpc</a></b></td>
         <td>object</td>
         <td>
           GRPC specifies an action involving a GRPC port.
-This is an alpha field and requires enabling GRPCContainerProbe feature gate.<br/>
+This is a beta field and requires enabling GRPCContainerProbe feature gate.<br/>
         </td>
         <td>false</td>
       </tr><tr>